SQ-T30/Training-Smart-Water-Spinklers/README.md

 # Forecasting Rainfall to Optimise Smart Water Sprinklers

-Collaborators
-- Aaron Toh Sheng Rong: Problem Motivation, Data Collection, Presentation
-- Teo Shao Qi: EDA, Machine Learning

 # 1. Problem Motivation

 Water is precious and finite, especially in Singapore.
 With only 1% of its land area used for collecting rainwater, Singapore has to rely heavily on imported water from neighboring countries, such as Malaysia.
 However, this reliance on imported water has proven to be precarious and unreliable.
 If Singapore fails to improve water efficiency and diversify its water sources, experts have estimated that it will face a water scarcity challenge by 2030.

 With limited water supply and growing water demand, we must explore every avenue to optimise our water usage.
 Smart irrigation techniques, such as drip irrigation and weather-based controllers, can significantly reduce water wastage in landscaping and agriculture by adjusting watering schedules based on weather forecasts.
 One way we can do this is by predicting rainfall and guiding smart water sprinklers to reduce water usage.